MicrosoftDocs/query-docs/query-languages/dax/bitand-function-dax.md

 ## Return value

-A bitwise 'AND' of two numbers.
+A bitwise AND of two numbers.

 ## Remarks